 Inability to Perform Duties.
 If, during the Term of Employment, Executive should become physically or mentally disabled, such that he is unable to perform his duties under Sections I (A) and (C) hereof for (i) a period of six (6) consecutive months or (ii) for shorter periods that add up to six (6) months in any eight (8)-month period, by written notice to the Executive, Company may terminate this Agreement.
 Notwithstanding the foregoing, Executive’s employment shall terminate upon Executive incurring a “separation from service” under the medical leave rules of Section 409A.
 In that case, no further amounts or benefits shall be payable to Executive, except that Executive shall receive the Accrued Benefits, a prorated portion of Executive’s then-current annual bonus target for that calendar year based on the amount of time Executive was employed during the calendar year (and subject to achievement of any applicable performance metric), and, until (i) he is no longer disabled or (ii) he becomes 65 years old -- whichever happens first – Executive may be entitled to receive continued coverage under the relevant medical or disability plans to the extent permitted by such plans and to the extent such benefits continue to be provided to the Company executives at Executive’s level in the Company generally, provided that in the case of any continued coverage under one or more of Company’s medical plans, if Company determines that the provision of continued medical coverage at Company’s sole or partial expense may result in Federal taxation of the benefit provided thereunder to Executive or his dependents because such benefits are provided by a self-insured basis by Company, then Executive shall be obligated to pay the full monthly or similar premium for such coverage under the Consolidated Omnibus Budget Reconciliation Act (“COBRA”).
 In such event, Company shall pay Executive, in a lump sum, within 30 days following the Company’s determination that the benefits may be taxable, an amount equivalent to the monthly premium for COBRA coverage for the remaining balance of the Term of Employment (based on the COBRA rates then in effect).
 Executive’s then-outstanding equity awards under the Stock Plan shall be treated in accordance with the applicable plan documents and implementing award agreements.

 Inability to Perform Duties.
-If, during the Term of Employment, Executive should become physically or mentally disabled, such that she is unable to perform her duties under Sections I(A) and (C) hereof for (i) a period of six (6) consecutive months or (ii) for shorter periods that add up to six (6) months in any eight (8)-month period, by written notice to the Executive, Company may terminate this Agreement.
+If, during the Term of Employment, Executive should become physically or mentally disabled, such that he is unable to perform his duties under Sections I (A) and (C) hereof for (i) a period of six (6) consecutive months or (ii) for shorter periods that add up to six (6) months in any eight (8)-month period, by written notice to the Executive, Company may terminate this Agreement.
 Notwithstanding the foregoing, Executive’s employment shall terminate upon Executive incurring a “separation from service” under the medical leave rules of Section 409A.
-In that case, no further amounts or benefits shall be payable to Executive, except that until (i) she is no longer disabled or (ii) she becomes 65 years old -- whichever happens first -- Executive may be entitled to receive continued coverage under the relevant medical or disability plans to the extent permitted by such plans and to the extent such benefits continue to be provided to the Company executives at Executive’s level in the Company generally, provided that in the case of any continued coverage under one or more of Company’s medical plans, if Company determines that the provision of continued medical coverage at Company’s sole or partial expense may result in Federal taxation of the benefit provided thereunder to Executive or her dependents because such benefits are provided by a self-insured basis by Company, then Executive shall be obligated to pay the full monthly COBRA or similar premium for such coverage.
+In that case, no further amounts or benefits shall be payable to Executive, except that until (i) he is no longer disabled or (ii) he becomes 65 years old — whichever happens first — Executive may be entitled to receive continued coverage under the relevant medical or disability plans to the extent permitted by such plans and to the extent such benefits continue to be provided to the Company executives at Executive’s level in the Company generally, provided that in the case of any continued coverage under one or more of Company’s medical plans, if Company determines in good faith that the provision of continued medical coverage at Company’s sole or partial expense may result in Federal taxation of the benefit provided thereunder to Executive or his dependents because such benefits are provided by a self-insured basis by Company, then Executive shall be obligated to pay the full monthly COBRA or similar premium for such coverage.
+In such event, the Company shall pay Executive, in a lump sum, an amount equivalent to the monthly premium for COBRA coverage for the remaining balance of the Term of Employment.

 Inability to Perform Duties. (a) On receipt of medical advice of a voluntary permanent reduction in the classification of an Employee for health reasons or of a voluntary temporary reduction in the classification of an Employee during pregnancy, the Employee shall be paid at the rate of the lower classification, provided no other appropriate work can be found at the Employee's usual classification.
 The Association shall be advised before any proposed changes are made.